-When the threat of war with France loomed in the 1860s the British Prime Minister, Lord Palmerston, launched an ambitious programme to expand the country's naval defenses.
+When the threat of war with France loomed in the 1860s the British Prime Minister, Lord Palmerston, launched an ambitious programme to expand the country's naval defences.
 One of the keys to Palmerston's plan was to defend the naval dockyards at Portsmouth, on the north side of the Solent channel.

 The windswept headland at the very western tip of the Isle of Wight was ideally positioned to defend the western approach to the Solent.
 So a gun battery and lookout was established on the rocks above the Needles Rocks and lighthouse.
-The battery was defended from landward attack by a deep ditch, and approached through a gatehouse passage reinforced with earth.
+The battery was defended from landward attack by a deep ditch and approached through a gatehouse passage reinforced with earth.

-Within the walls are a two command posts for controlling gunfire, and an underground tunnel leading to a forward searchlight emplacement cut into the rock face overlooking the Needles.
+Within the walls are two command posts for controlling gunfire, and an underground tunnel leading to a forward searchlight emplacement cut into the rock face overlooking the Needles.
 There was accommodation for 21 men under command of 2 NCOs and one officer, with a laboratory, storage buildings, and a magazine.
 Drinking water was a challenge due to the remote location, so water was collected in rain-butts.
 The battery was only manned in times of trouble.
 The rest of the time only a Master Gunner lived on site, and you can see the remains of his house foundations just outside the Battery entrance.

 The French invasion that Palmerston feared never came to pass, and the string of forts built to counter the threat became known as Palmerston's Follies.
 Even though the French threat did not materialise, the Battery stayed in use through both the First and Second World Wars.
-An anti-aircraft gun was installed in the parade ground as WWI loomed.
+An anti-aircraft gun was installed in the parade ground as WWI loomed